Skip to main content

 2. Configure System Task

-Name - Enter system task name.
+Name - Enter the system task name.

 Task Context - Select the task context as 'Document'.